aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/tables/delete-cell/_index.md

 weight: 40
 ---

-This REST API allows you to delete a table cell.
+This REST API delete a table cell.

 ## REST API